jadecobra/python_tdd_exercises/source/hatches.rst

 ----

 If you’ve ever thought to yourself “I will/should learn Python one day”.
 Today is the day!
-You can learn with me as your guide/coach for $100
+You can learn with me for $99.99

-It’s 8 weeks of HARD work writing Python code everyday, not for the faint of heart or weak of mind.
-Don’t worry no math required 🤔
+It’s 8 weeks of HARD work reading, writing and testing Python_ everyday, not for the faint of heart or weak of mind.
+Do not worry no math required 🤔

-You will learn how to read, write and test Python_ like a professional.

 Sign up TODAY for a time slot that fits your schedule.
 The maximum number of people in each Hatch is **5 students** to make sure I can give you one-on-one attention in a group learning environment.